USEPA/useeior/README.md

 useeior::seeAvailableModels()
 ```

-Build a model that is available in useeior (e.g. the latest USEEIOv2.0.1 model)
+Build a model that is available in useeior (e.g. the USEEIOv2.0.1 model)

 ```
 model <- useeior::buildModel('USEEIOv2.0.1')